 Macros can be created from scratch, or can be based on existing tickets.
 Macros contain actions, which can be updates to ticket properties, or ticket comments.
 Macros are applied manually to tickets by agents.

 Macros can also be organized into categories to help your support staff quickly locate and apply them.
 For more information, see Organizing and managing your macros.

 You manage your macros from the Macros page of the Admin Home page.

 - Click the Admin icon () in the sidebar, then select Macros.

-Zendesk provides a number of macros to get you started, including:
+There are a number of macros you can use to get started, including: